rust-linting/marker-crate-reservations/README.md

 This repository holds a list of reserved crate names for marker.

-The goal is not to limit the community, so if you're interested in using one of these names please reach out.
+The goal is not to limit the community, so if you're interested in using one of these names, please reach out.

 ## Guidelines